7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 96x96 windows but too large to be identified by the 64x64 windows.
 I could probably improve this by searching a finer range of window scales with a greater overlap fraction.

-The biggest problem with my pipeline is its relatively high computational cost.
+The biggest weakness of my pipeline is its relatively high computational cost.
 On my PC, it took about 40 minutes to process the project video.
-For simplicity, I initially wrote the pipeline such that after selecting each search window, it downsamples to 64x64, then creates a new HOG.
+For simplicity, I initially wrote the pipeline such that after selecting each search window, it samples to 64x64, then creates a new HOG.
 A more efficient alternative would be to compute the HOG once for an entire image, then for each search window, take the preexisting HOG and interpolate it to a size corresponding to a 64x64 image, as described in the lessons.
 If I had to do futher experimentation with the final project video, I would implement this method.
 However, after testing on test_video.mp4, my pipeline created a satisfactory output for project_video.mp4 on the first try.
-Creating a single HOG and interpolating seems to involve a lot of nitpicky indexing math, and I don't want to spend additional time experimenting and potentially breaking things when I already have a pipeline that works.
+Rewriting to use a single HOG with interpolation seems like something I could easily get wrong at first, and involve a lot of breaking and fixing things.
+I don't want to spend additional hours tinkering with my pipeline when I already have something that works.